Vietnam.vn - Nền tảng quảng bá Việt Nam

-Meningococcal disease appears sporadically throughout the year, symptoms are easily confused, leading to late treatment and possibly leaving serious sequelae.
+Meningococcal disease occurs sporadically throughout the year, and its symptoms are easily mistaken for other conditions, leading to delayed treatment and potentially severe long-term consequences.

 In mid-June, Ngoc Anh (5 months old) was brought to the hospital by her family for treatment with a high fever of 40 degrees Celsius, lethargy, refusal to feed, convulsions, and several red, star-shaped hemorrhagic spots on her skin.